lyd1ng/Panzerspiel/README.md

 # Panzerspiel
 A small tank game where you can customize your own tank.
+It is part of pypi, so you can install it using pip:

+	pip install --user panzerspiel

 # Idea
 The basic idea of this game was to make a customizable tank game.